Bert Laing: Playing career

 Laing, a standoff from Auckland, represented New Zealand between 1919 and 1925 and was the team's captain in 1925.
 However he never played in a Test match for New Zealand, due to the team usually playing New South Wales and Queensland during this period.

 The 1919 New Zealand team to tour New South Wales and Queensland.
 Bert Laing is in the back row, second from the right.

 In 1921, he was the only New Zealander selected to represent Australasia during the 1921–22 Kangaroo tour of Great Britain.
 He scored one try and played in ten matches on tour but was not selected for any of the three Test matches.

 Laing played for the City Rovers from 1919 to 1922 but transferred to Devonport United during the 1922 season.
 During the 1920s, he played some matches with his younger brother Julius for Devonport.
 He retired at the end of the 1926 season but came out of retirement to play 2 matches for Devonport in 1927 and then four more matches in 1930.
 Another of his brothers, Albert Laing debuted for Devonport in late 1931 and also went on to play for New Zealand.

 Coaching career

 Bert coached the North Shore Albions from 1934 to 1936, and the Manukau seniors in 1938.
+His son, Jack Laing played senior rugby league for North Shore in the 1940s.